-In 2018, some aspects of SEO remain the same.
+Some aspects of SEO remain the same.
 Building a solid site architecture, and creating content that users want.
 But there is so much more now.

 Optimizing for the Amazon store, optimizing for digital personal assistants (Amazon Echo & Google Home), implementing AMP, developing PWAs.
 The landscape has diversified dramatically, and as a result, the complexity has scaled.